Donald Trump Is ‘Not A Racist,’ Says Martin Luther King Jr.’s Niece

 — Axios (@axios) August 9, 2019

-According to Talking Points Memo, while visiting the hospital with the first lady, Trump boasted about the crowd size at a campaign rally he held in El Paso three months ago, shifting the attention to himself and ridiculing Democrat and Texas native, Beto O’Rourke.
+According to Talking Points Memo, while visiting the hospital with the first lady, Trump boasted about the crowd size at a campaign rally he held in El Paso three months ago, shifting the attention to himself and ridiculing Democrat and Texas native Beto O’Rourke.

 During her appearance on Fox & Friends, Alveda King weighed in on Trump’s visit to El Paso, praising both the president and the first lady.

-Martin Luther King Jr.’s niece defended the first couple, stating that they had gone Texas in order to “look for solutions.”
+Martin Luther King Jr.’s niece defended the first couple, stating that they had gone to Texas in order to “look for solutions.”

 “What President Trump and first lady Melania did was to go down and look for solutions.
 We have to overcome evil with good.
 When people call each other racist — we are one blood.
 One human race, different ethnicities — we’re not color blind, we can see, but that is for the purpose of appreciating each other and we have to do that,” she said.